 There are a range of disability support services, facilities and resources that are available across USC's campuses.

 Have you graduated within the last 12 months or are you expected to graduate within the next 12 months?
 Employment support is available for USC students and graduates who identify as having a disability.
-The USEP consultant, Garry, is available for phone and Zoom appointments.
-To book an appointment, contact Garry at Garry.Scott@cpl.org.au.
+The USEP consultant, Rachel, is available for in person, phone and Zoom appointments.
+To book an appointment, contact Rachel at firstname.lastname@example.org.
 For more information visit the USEP Website.

 USC provides parking for people with a mobility disability at several designated disabled parking spaces across all USC campuses at no cost.
 If you require accessible parking at USC, you must obtain a permit from Queensland Department of Transport and Main Roads.
 For more information refer to parking at USC.

 USC welcomes assistance animals on campus.
 While on campus, an assistance animal must wear an identifiable coat or harness and be accompanied by a certified handler who must carry their identification card.